-Area of Study 1: Development of design concepts
+Area of Study 1: Design process: refining & resolving

+design concepts

-On completion of this unit the student should be able to develop distinctly different design concepts for each need, and select and refine for each need a concept that satisfies each of the requirements of the brief.
+On completion of this unit the student should be able to refine and resolve distinct design concepts for each communication need, and devise and deliver a pitch to communicate concepts to an audience or users, evaluating the extent to which these meet the requirements of the brief.

-Area of Study 2: Final presentations
+Area of Study 2: Presenting design solutions

-On completion of this unit the student should be able to produce final visual communication presentations that satisfy the requirements of the brief.
+On completion of this unit the student should be able to produce a design solution for each communication need defined in the brief, satisfying the specified design criteria.